-So here is the study behind the concern: Magnetic resonance imaging was used to quantify the influence of moderate-intensity treadmill running on the disc height and volume in the mid- and low-backs of 8 healthy young people with no back pain.
+So here is the research behind the worry: Magnetic resonance imaging was used to quantify the influence of moderate-intensity treadmill running on the disc height and volume in the mid- and low-backs of 8 healthy young people with no back pain.
 They ran for 30 minutes on the treadmill.
 An MRI study of their spines was performed before and after the run.
 After moderate intensity running, a 6.3% reduction in disc height and 6.9% reduction in disc volume were found.
-This analyzes the normal day-to-day variation in disc height and volume of 0.6 and 0.4%, accordingly.
+This analyzes the normal day-to-day difference in disc height and volume of 0.6 and 0.4%, accordingly.
 (1)

-Know that your McHenry chiropractor comprehends that repetitive loading of the low back, such as occurs in running, damages the piece of the disc called the annulus fibrosus which holds in the nucleus pulposus.
+Know that your McHenry chiropractor comprehends that repetitious loading of the low back, such as what happens in running, damages the piece of the disc referred to as the annulus fibrosus which holds in the nucleus pulposus.
 Such disc failure is unlikely to happen with repetitive bending in the absence of compressive load.
 Compressive cyclic loading with low peak load magnitude also did not create the failure of the disc.
 (2) However, we see that the compressive loading of the disc as occurs with running does cause the disc to lose height and volume.

-Contact your McHenry chiropractor at Spengel Chiropractic for recommendations on how to exercise as safely as possible with minimum damage to the spine.
+Contact your McHenry chiropractor at Spengel Chiropractic for recommendations on how to exercise as safely as attainable with minimum damage to the spine.
 Your future spinal health relies on it!

 "This information and website content is not intended to diagnose, guarantee results, or recommend specific treatment or activity.
 It is designed to educate and inform only.
 Please consult your physician for a thorough examination leading to a diagnosis and well-planned treatment strategy.
 See more details on the DISCLAIMER